Quantum limit to subdiffraction incoherent optical imaging. II. A parametric-submodel approach: A bound for direct imaging

 for some positive constants $d_1,d_2$ and positive integer $p$.
 The tails of $h^{(p)}(\xi-x)$ for these functions decay at least as fast as the tails of $h(\xi)$, while an $\underline{h}(\xi)$ to lower-bound $h(\xi-x)$ can be obtained by replacing $\xi^2$ by $(|\xi|+\Delta_0)^2$ in Eqs.~(\ref{simple_h}) for some $\Delta_0$ that upper-bounds all $\Delta$ of interest, as that would give $|\xi-x| \le |\xi| + |x| \le |\xi|+\Delta \le |\xi|+\Delta_0$ and a lower bound on $h(\xi-x)$ for all $x \in \supp P_0$.
 Then $\underline{h}(\xi)$ remains positive and has tails that decay in the same way as $h(\xi)$, leading to the finite integrals in Eqs.~(\ref{finite_int}).
 The advantage of Proposition~\ref{prop_direct} over the previous approaches in Refs.~\cite{tsang17,tsang18a,tsang19b} is that the conditions for the former are still easier to check than proving the completeness property, and Proposition~\ref{prop_direct} can remain valid even for an incomplete location family.

 The physical implication of Proposition~\ref{prop_direct} is that, for a generalized moment of order $\mu \ge 2$, both the quantum limit given by Theorem~\ref{thm_qbound} and the SPADE performance given by Proposition~\ref{prop_spade} are substantial improvements over direct imaging.
-That said, there exist counterexamples in which the point-spread function has zeros and Proposition~\ref{prop_spade} is violated.
+That said, there exist counterexamples in which the point-spread function has zeros and the conditions for Proposition~\ref{prop_direct} are violated.
 The argument by Pa\'ur and coworkers \cite{paur18,paur19}, in particular, suggests that the zeros can enhance the Fisher-information integral for the submodel by a $\Theta(1/\Delta)$ factor, leading to

 but despite some numerical evidence (unpublished), I am unable to prove this bound in a general fashion.
 It therefore remains an open problem whether Eq.~(\ref{conjecture}) is the ultimate limit to direct imaging, or by how much the zeros in its point-spread function can improve it.